hornster02/hornster02/README.md

 ***🟦 NAPS2*** - scan, export to PDF, OCR

-***🟦 ATI GPU Scaling Fix, 🟦 RadeonMod, 🟦 HDD Low Level Format Tool, 🟦 KMPlayer*** (32bit - due to probably the best volume normalization and 64 bit)+dozens of apps from 🟦 NirSoft (***AppCrashView/BlueScreenView/Wireless Network Watcher/WifiInfoView/CurrPorts/FullEventLogView/ShellExView/ShellMenuView/OpenWithView/LoadedDllsView/DiskCountersView*** *1)
+***🟦 ATI GPU Scaling Fix(legacy), 🟦 HDD Low Level Format Tool, 🟦 KMPlayer*** (32bit - due to probably the best volume normalization and 64 bit)+dozens of apps from 🟦 NirSoft (***AppCrashView/BlueScreenView/Wireless Network Watcher/WifiInfoView/CurrPorts/FullEventLogView/ShellExView/ShellMenuView/OpenWithView/LoadedDllsView/DiskCountersView*** *1)

 ***VMware Workstation*** (15) - possibility to use e.g. Steam client while running Win7 (from 2024 there is a threat of arbitrary banning of access from this "dangerous" system - see some banks, possible solution=responsive mode in browser) in a virtual machine with a newer system (e.g. Win11).
 Support for internet connection (bridging) (router can solve possible connection problems) and the possibility of sharing folders - host/guest (e.g. for direct downloading of games from Win11 to Win7).
 For full functionality, after installing the system (regular ISO) in VMware, the ISO with drivers (VMware Tools) must be mounted on the virtual drive and installed.
 7-Zip can open a VMDK file with the system